Let's Create a Contact Form

 LatteFactory

-class, which can produce the Latte\Engine
+class, which can create a Latte\Engine

-object, a Latte template renderer.
-We use the
+object, the Latte template renderer.
+Using the

 renderToString()